mjoslin-ai/Excel-Coffee_Sales_Dashboard/README.md

 ### Step 7: Check For Duplicates

-Data > Data Tools > Remove Duplicates
+- Data > Data Tools > Remove Duplicates

 ### Step 8: Convert Range to Table

+- Improves managing and refreshing of pivot tables when new data is added

 ### Step 9: Pivot Tables and Pivot Charts + Formatting

+- Create TotalSales pivot table
+- Rows: Order Date
+- Group by months and years in tabular form
+- Columns: Coffee Type Name
+- Values: Sum of Sales with 0 decimal places

 ### Step 10: Insert Timeline + Formatting